 Technically, the cannabinoids found in the cannabis plant are called phytocannabinoids.
 These phytocannabinoids are making big news because researchers believe they have the potential to be LIFE-SAVING for many people!

 CBD Versus THCThe problem for many people who are advocating the use of CBD oil is that there is still a stigma that any cannabis-related product or chemical is being used to get the person high.
 However, that is FALSE.
-CBD is non-psychoactive, and THC, the chemical that causes the high, are different in many ways, and CBD does NOT result in getting high.
+CBD is non-psychoactive, and THC, the chemical that causes the high, are different in many ways.
+Accordingly, CBD does NOT result in getting high.